Alpha release Expect sharp edges. Feedback welcome on GitHub Issues.

 No subscription.

-Your Claude.
+Your AI.
 Your terms.

 $ cd ~/Guignol/highlights